 Advances in imaging technology are leading to incredible developments in the diagnosis of cardiac artery disease without anesthesia and in a non-invasive way.
-Here at Weill Cornell Medical College, physicians are using state-of-the-art CT and MRI technology.
+Here at Weill Cornell Medicine, our physicians use state-of-the-art CT and MRI technology.

 Cardiac CT technology directly images coronary arteries and identifies arterial blockages that would otherwise only be diagnosed using invasive testing.
 In addition, cardiac CT imaging is being used to assess patients' future risk of developing cardiovascular disease.